CDCgov/prime-reportstream/prime-router/docs/getting-started/standard-operating-procedures/changing-transforms.md

 In short, use a sender transform when data needs to be uniformly adjusted regardless of receiver.
 Use a receiver transform if the receiver has specific HL7 mapping requirements or data adjustment needs.

-## How to configure a transform template
+## How to configure a transform schema

 Transform templates (schemas) are `.yml` files that define the transforms and all configuration data needed to perform them.
-Refer to [Pipeline Configuration](../universal-pipeline-configuration.md) for details on how transform templates are defined in an organization's settings.
+Refer to [Pipeline Configuration](../universal-pipeline-configuration.md) for details on how transform schemas are defined in an organization's settings.

-Transform templates are have three main sections:
+Transform schemas are have three main sections:
 * `extends`: A schema which the current schema extends.
 All values from the specified schema are loaded before the elements in the current schema.
 If there are common elements, the values in the current schema are used.
-* `constants`: A list of constants that are resolved by FHIRPath expressions that are common to all elements in the template.
+* `constants`: A list of constants that are resolved by FHIRPath expressions that are common to all elements in the schema.
 Refer to constants within elements by prefacing their name with a `%` symbol.
 * `elements`: A collection of individual configurations that specify which data is selected for transforms and what transforms are performed.
 Each element is an individual, self-contained action taken on the data.

-Transform elements either specify the value to be transformed, or link to another transform template to be processed.
+Transform elements either specify the value to be transformed, or link to another transform schema to be processed.
-Here's an example of a transform template (specifically, a sender transform):
+Here's an example of a transform schema (specifically, a sender transform):

 ```
 extends: ../default-sender-transform